 Ns is the number of subcarriers for which the Compressed Beamforming Feedback Matrix subfield is sent back to the beamformer.
 Beamformee may choose to reduce Ns by using a method referred to as grouping, in which only a single Compressed Beamforming Feedback Matrix is reported for each group of Ng adjacent subcarriers.
 Ns is a function of the Channel Width and Grouping subfields in VHT MIMO Control Field (see VHT MIMO Control field).
 Subcarriers for which a Compressed Beamforming Feedback Matrix subfield is sent ba lists Ns, the exact subcarrier indices and their order for which the Compressed Beamforming Matrix subfield is sent back.
-No padding is present between angles (#4712)in the VHT Compressed Beamforming Report field, even if they correspond to different subcarriers.
-If the size of the VHT(#4714) Compressed Beamforming Report field is not an integral multiple of 8 bits, up to 7 zeros are appended to the end of the field to make its size an integral multiple of 8 bits.
+No padding is present between angles (#4712)in the VHT Compressed Beamforming Report information, even if they correspond to different subcarriers.
+If the size of the VHT(#4714) Compressed Beamforming Report information is not an integral multiple of 8 bits, up to 7 zeros are appended to the end of the field to make its size an integral multiple of 8 bits.